humbertocruz/bert-semantic/README.md

 ### Bert-UI
-Bert-UI is a client side, multi-style alerts system for Meteor and Semantic-UI.
+Bert-UI is a client side, multi-style alerts system for Meteor and Semantic-UI forked from [themeteorchef/bert](https://github.com/themeteorchef/bert).

 #### Contents
 1. Installation